-I plan to apply for an RA position next year, but I am not sure that I will be accepted.
-What should I do about entering the housing selection?
+I am an alternate for the RA position, but I am not sure that I will be accepted.
+What should I do about Housing Selection?

-You should make plans to enter the housing selection as if you are not chosen as an RA.
-Then if you are selected to be an RA, you can switch to RA housing.
-If you are a member of an apartment group, the remaining roommates will have three days to name an eligible replacement from the date you are dropped from the assignment.
-(If no replacement has been named by this deadline, the space will be posted as a vacancy in the housing selection.)
+You should make plans to participate in Housing Selection as if you are not chosen as an RA.
+If you are selected to be an RA, you will be offered an RA space.
+If you are a member of an apartment group, the remaining roommates will have 3 days to name an eligible replacement from the date you are dropped from the assignment.
+If no replacement has been named by this deadline, the space will be posted as a vacancy in the housing selection.

-If I enter the housing selection and later decide to live off campus, may I give my housing selection pick to a friend who drew a lower number?
+If I participate in Housing Selection as a senior and later decide to live off campus, may I give my lottery time to a friend with a later time?

 How does a student who is studying abroad obtain housing?

 Students abroad should regularly check the Student Living web site for information about the selection process.
 Abroad students who are interested in selecting into an apartment or suite will become part of a 4 person group during Phase 1 of Housing Selection.
 They should ensure that another member of their group is designated as the group sponsor.

 I am planning to study abroad first semester but want to live with my friends when I return.
 Should I sign up with them to get an apartment?

 Students confirmed by the Office of Global Education to be abroad fall semester will not be eligible to go through the housing selection process.
 The Office of Residential Living will reach out to fall study abroad students in early September regarding their spring housing options.

 If I am going abroad second semester and my friend is going abroad first semester, can we just switch places in the apartment?